seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/!OldVersions/README/English/USA/README.txt

 # [Article subcategories and divisions](#Article-subcategories-and-divisions)

-Listing as of 2023, Wednesday, July 5th at 11:09 pm PST
+Listing as of 2023, Thursday, July 6th at 10:59 pm PST

 ## [Advertising and monetization](#Advertising-and-monetization)